pymupdf/PyMuPDF/docs/document.rst

     .. method:: getSigFlags()

       PDF only: Return whether the document contains signature fields.
+This is an optional PDF property: if not present, no conclusions can be drawn, because the PDF creator may just not have bothered to use it.

       :rtype: int
       :returns:
-         * -1: not a Form PDF or no signature fields exist.
+         * -1: not a Form PDF / no signature fields recorded / no *SigFlags* found.
          * 1: at least one signature field exists.
          * 3:  contains signatures that may be invalidated if the file is saved (written) in a way that alters its previous contents, as opposed to an incremental update.